cristicretu/keep-the-streak/README.md

 # How to use
 Fork this repository, or hit `Use this template`.

-Paste your GitHub Profile Url, like [https://github.com/cristicretu](https://github.com/cristicretu).
+Paste your GitHub Profile URL, like [https://github.com/cristicretu](https://github.com/cristicretu).
 This is used to crawl the page and get the number of commits for today.
 > /url.txt

 The GitHub Action runs every day at 13:30 UTC, change it to whatever time you want